BehindTheMath/KosherZmanim/README.md

 ## This project is at an alpha stage.

 Things will break, and APIs will change.
 Do not use this in production yet.
+Additionally, not all methods have been tested for accuracy.

 # Introduction
 Kosher Zmanim is a TS/JS port of the [KosherJava](KosherJava/zmanim) library.